 If a business is considering expanding into Spain, data privacy must now be carefully considered before any measure is adopted in the workplace.
 Even the right to digital disconnection is a significant one; an employer must now respect not only an employee’s rest time, but also vacations, being careful to make sure that their professional life does not bleed into and violate their private or family life.

 If Spain is on your global expansion shortlist or you’ve decided it’s time to expand into the country, reach out to Velocity Global today.
-Our International PEO (Professional Employer Organization) solution streamlines the expansion process, and enables compliant, cost-effective, and quick market entry—virtually anywhere.
+Our global Employer of Record solution streamlines the expansion process, and enables compliant, cost-effective, and quick market entry—virtually anywhere.

 Ready to establish your presence in Spain with an experienced partner at your side?